spectralDNS/shenfun/docs/source/gettingstarted.rst

     \nabla \cdot \sigma (\boldsymbol{x})&= f(\boldsymbol{x}), \quad \text{for} \quad \boldsymbol{x} \in \Omega.

 where we solve for the vector :math:`\sigma` and scalar :math:`u` simultaneously.
-The domain :math:`\Omega` is taken as a multidimensional tensor product, with one inhomogeneous direction.
-Here we will consider the 2D domain :math:`\Omega=[-1, 1] \times [0, 2\pi]`, but the code is more or less identical for a 3D problem.
+The domain :math:`\Omega` is taken as a multidimensional Cartesian product :math:`\Omega=[-1, 1] \times [0, 2\pi]`, but the code is more or less identical for a 3D problem.
 For boundary conditions we use Dirichlet in the :math:`x`-direction and periodicity in the :math:`y`-direction: